sourcegraph/handbook/content/people-ops/travel.md

 >  Spending over $300 USD per night requires additional approvals from
 > Finance / People Ops.
 >
-> *Please send Finance/ People Ops an email with  your manager and
+> *Please send travel@sourcegraph.com an email with  your manager and
 > department VP cc’d including your proposal.
 In this   email, please
 > share screenshots from your research showing why your proposal would
 > be the most economical option given the surrounding  hotels.
 Finance